west log

 Arizona State Bar members can:

-• Publish their verdicts, bench decisions, settlements & arbitrations in West's® Jury Verdicts - Arizona Reports and Westlaw® for free.
+• Publish their verdicts, bench decisions, settlements & arbitrations in West's® Jury Verdicts - Arizona Reports on Westlaw® for free.

 • Request a full case summmary for any case we highlight or feature.
 One free per month.
-It will contain the same content that a summary on Westlaw® and in West's® Jury Verdicts - Arizona Reports contains.
+It will contain the same content that a West's® Jury Verdicts - Arizona Reports summary on Westlaw® contains.

 • Contact West editors at 800-689-9378 or west.juryverdicts@thomsonreuters.com.